Last Updated on 17 December, 2020 by Veronica

 You have to book in advance.

-Totally recommended visit, better to go with the Heritage Pass.
+Totally recommend visit; better to go with the Heritage Pass.

 Day 22.
 Dover – Tours

-We got up early, headed for Dover, had breakfast for 8.30 pounds, both of us, our last breakfast on the trip, which was two full English breakfasts with coffee refill.
+We got up early, headed for Dover, and had breakfast for 8.30 pounds, both of us, our last breakfast on the trip, was two full English breakfasts with a coffee refill.

 We’re going to the ferry to cross into France.
 We picked up our passengers from Bla Bla Car and arrived at Tours at 23.00 hours, 2 hours late, because of the rain and traffic jams, so we went to sleep directly!